 Lastly, urinary tract infections (UTIs) can occur infemale and male cats of any age, though this affliction is less common in very young cats.
 Besides frequenting the water dish, your cat may display changes in urinary behavior like going outside the box, straining to urinate, or producing less urine.

-Products like health-monitoring PrettyLitter can help you keep an eye on issues like these, in addition to keeping an eye on your precious kitty's daily habits, mood, and behaviors.
+Products like health-monitoring PrettyLitter can help you keep an eye onconditions such as a urinary tract infection, in addition to keeping an eye on your precious kitty's daily habits, mood, and behaviors.

 These are a handful of conditions that could cause your cat to start wearing out the floorboards tiptoeing back-and-forth for a drink.
 Learning all about cats and their potential medical issues is a daunting endeavor, but as an informed pet-parent, you can take the best care of Fluffy by knowing what to watch out for.